oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ## Introduction
-In this session, we will configure OCI tenancy with required IAM resources (Compartment, Policy, and Dynamic Group), create OCI services like OKE, OCI Streaming, Object Storage, and OCI Notification service.
+In this session, we will configure an Oracle Cloud Infrastructure (OCI) Tenancy with required IAM resources (Compartment, Policy, and Dynamic Group), create OCI services like OKE, OCI Streaming, Object Storage, and OCI Notification service.